adamdubey/adamdubey.github.io/_projects/2020-04-13-piaware-flight-tracking.md

 Also contengent is _how busy is air traffic in your area_?
 Currently due to COVID-19, the skies have been rather empty aside from cargo planes and a few occational 737/A320 & RJs.
 Additionally, if you are fortunate enough to live in an area with multiple airfields, you will have far more traffic lighting up your map than say being located next to an un-manned airfield that doesn't see much traffic on a regular basis.

+## Livin' the dream!

 The best recomendations I could give for expansion in general would be two things:

 1. [Adding a signal line dampener]()
 2. [Bigger Antenna]()

-While the first item is something you'd need to aquire, the latter could actually be made with very basic materials - on the contrary you could also just stick with what you have and try to get it as high in elevation as possible, unobstructed within a 360 degree radius within a 5-foot minum to get a clearer signal from aircraft transponders.
+While the first item is something you'd need to aquire, the latter could actually be made with very basic materials - on the contrary you could also just stick with what you have and try to get it as high in elevation as possible, unobstructed within a 360 degree radius and a 5-foot minum to get a clearer signal from aircraft transponders.

-And if you don't care about tracking aircraft, well at the very least you now have a weather radar.

-...and don't call me Shirley.
+_...and don't call me Shirley._